 If you want #WestCoast vibes for your photos Whytecliff Park is the place for you.
 This beautiful corner of Howe Sound has a rugged coastline and spectacular views of colourful mountains and passing boats.
 If you visit at low tide you can make the hike to Whyte Island – an Instagram favourite.

 Capilano Suspension Bridge is one of the North Shore’s most popular attractions and for good reason!
 It’s a must-see when visiting Vancouver as it offers visitors a unique mix of adventure, history and culture as well as a dozen different places to take like-worthy Instagram pics.
 Enjoy the thrill of walking across the 137-metre long bridge suspended 70 metres above the Capilano River.

-Lonsdale Quay Market is a visual experience in itself, filled with local boutiques, delicious restaurants in the food court, and a brewery, as well as some of the best views of Downtown Vancouver at the front.
+Quay Market & Food Hall is a visual experience in itself, filled with local boutiques, delicious restaurants in the food court, and a brewery, as well as some of the best views of Downtown Vancouver at the front.
 But, it’s the giant Q that has gotten very used to having its photo taken!